 It may be possible to visit Orlando without going to Walt Disney World® Resort, but we wouldn't recommend it.
 This is the place where magic and theme parks become a must-do for families.
 Have your picture taken with a princess (or Gaston, if you prefer), take a trip on Space Mountain® and enjoy the entertainment--at Walt Disney World® Resort, there is always something magical happening.

 Orlando, Florida is home to some of the largest and most amazing theme parks in the world.
-Whether you love adrenaline-pumping roller coaster rides, killer whales splashing around, soaring through water slides or meeting beloved cartoon characters, there are so many exciting things to do in Orlando in 2020.
+Whether you love adrenaline-pumping roller coaster rides, killer whales splashing around, soaring through water slides or meeting beloved cartoon characters, there are so many exciting things to do in Orlando.

 Walt Disney World® Resort Family Vacation